clerk/clerk-nextjs-pages-quickstart/README.md

 Clerk is a developer-first authentication and user management solution.
 It provides pre-built React components and hooks for sign-in, sign-up, user profile, and organization management.
 Clerk is designed to be easy to use and customize, and can be dropped into any React or Next.js application.

-This template allows you to get started with Clerk and Next.js (App Router) in a matter of minutes, and demonstrates features of Clerk such as:
+This quickstart allows you to get started with Clerk and Next.js (pages router) in a matter of minutes, and demonstrates:

 - Next.js Pages Router install
 - Auth flow using Clerk's Account Portal
-- Finished application that matches our quickstart guide.
+- A finished application that matches our quickstart guide.

 ## Deploy